 2021/22 WORA Award Winners

-Robert MacKean Fun1, Fun2, Fun3 Coach of the Year | Rob Hamilton Amy Randell |
+Robert MacKean Award - Novice Coach of the Year (FUN1, FUN2, FUN3) | Rob Hamilton Amy Randell |

 Ruth Baker Leadership Award | Rachel McDonald |

-J.D.
-Green Team Spirit Award | U19B Godin Fun3 O'Kane |
+J. D. Green Spirit Award | U19B Godin FUN3 O'Kane |

-Steph Nugent Assistant Coach of the Year | NEW for 22/23 season |
+Stephanie Nugent Award - Assistant Coach of the Year | NEW for 2022/23 season |

-Robert MacKean Novice Coach of the Year Award (Fun1, Fun2, Fun3)
+Robert MacKean Award - Novice Coach of the Year (FUN1, FUN2, FUN3)

-With our Novice Coach of the Year Award, WORA aims to celebrate and applaud the Novice level (Fun1, Fun2, Fun3) coaches who exemplify the great model that Robert MacKean set for us as a coach and mentor.
+With our Novice Coach of the Year Award, WORA aims to celebrate and applaud the Novice level (FUN1, FUN2, FUN3) coaches who exemplify the great model that Robert MacKean set for us as a coach and mentor.
 Throughout all of his numerous seasons as a Novice level coach, Robert focused on the fundamentals and taught his young ringette players the importance of hard work, fair play, and teamwork.
 The recipient of this award reflects the coaching standards of the West Ottawa Ringette Association, which include:

-Robert MacKean Award - created to honour the memory of Robert MacKean and his contributions to the sport of ringette - both in West Ottawa, and the region.
-Robert was first and foremost a ‘Ringette Dad’, who got hooked on the sport when his daughter Heather started to play the game.
-By the time his younger daughter Jenny became a “Bunny”, Rob was a veteran ringette coach, who had also served as President of the Goulbourn Ringette Association and the National Capital Region Ringette League.
-Robert was a perpetual “student” of the sport; he tried to stay up to date on new ideas and strategies as a ringette coach, and kept himself educated on what was happening in the sport locally around the National Capital region and throughout the province.
+This award was created to honour the memory of Robert MacKean and his contributions to the sport of ringette - both in West Ottawa, and the region.
+Robert was first and foremost a ‘Ringette Dad’, who got hooked on the sport when his daughter, Heather, started to play the game.
+By the time his younger daughter, Jenny, became a “Bunny”, Rob was a veteran ringette coach, who had also served as President of the Goulbourn Ringette Association and the National Capital Region Ringette League.
+Robert was a perpetual “student” of the sport; he tried to stay up-to-date on new ideas and strategies as a ringette coach, and kept himself educated on what was happening in the sport locally around the National Capital region and throughout the province.
 He encouraged ringette players to not only play this great sport for as long as they could, but also to give back to the sport they loved through the coach-in-training and officiating programs.

 Ruth Baker U19 (Belle) Leadership Award - “long term dedication and commitment”

-Mary Green Award - “for outstanding service and dedication”
+Mary Green Award - for "outstanding service and dedication”

 J.D.
-Green Spirit Award - “to the team that demonstrates true team spirit”
+Green Spirit Award - to the team that demonstrates "true team spirit”

-With the Assistant Coach of the Year Award, WORA aims to celebrate and applaud the assistant coaches who exemplify the great model that Steph Nugent set as a coach, assistant coach and mentor.
+With the Assistant Coach of the Year Award, WORA aims to celebrate and applaud the assistant coaches who exemplify the great model that Steph Nugent set as a coach, assistant coach, and mentor.

 The recipient of this award reflects the coaching standards of the West Ottawa Ringette Association, which include:

 A teacher by profession, Steph brought a perfect balance to the teams that she coached.
 In their own words, players that Stephanie has coached have described her as patient, comforting, and supportive.
-Steph was fiercely competitive- but always had the right approach in ensuring the players were learning, receiving constructive feedback and encouragement; and she did so in an environment that was both positive and respectful.
+Steph was fiercely competitive - but always had the right approach in ensuring the players were learning, receiving constructive feedback, and encouragement; and she did so in an environment that was both positive and respectful.
 She will be remembered as someone who was modest and unassuming - and as someone who treated all players fairly.
 As a member of the bench staff, she will be remembered as someone who contributed to the team and the bench in a positive way towards helping young players develop as athletes and as individuals.
-As a Coach and as an Assistant Coach, Steph has had a lasting impact on so many young women who have played ringette for the West Ottawa Ringette Association.
+As a Head Coach and an Assistant Coach, Steph has had a lasting impact on so many young women who have played ringette for the West Ottawa Ringette Association.
 This award is being created in Steph’s memory to recognize the contributions of an exceptional Assistant Coach.